New plan to return killer whale Lolita to Puget Sound carries big risk

 Namu soon died from an infection, but Griffin had set off a craze for capturing the Pacific Northwest’s killer whales and training them to perform, as The Seattle Times recounted in a 2018 history.
 Griffin corralled dozens of orcas off Washington’s Whidbey Island in 1970.
 Several got caught and drowned when opponents cut the nets, intending to free them.

-Many orcas remained nearby, refusing to leave as their clan members were hauled out of the water.
+Many orcas remained nearby, declining to leave as their clan members were hauled out of the water.
 Among those kept was 4-year-old Tokitae, later sold to the Miami Seaquarium.

 By the early 1970s, at least 13 Northwest orcas had been killed and 45 delivered to theme parks around the world; Toki is the only one still alive.
 The roundups reduced the Puget Sound resident population by about 40% and helped cause problems with inbreeding that imperil them today.